gowebexamples/gowebexamples/content/json.md

 +++
 weight = 6
 title = "JSON"
+description = "This example will show how to encode and decode JSON data using the encoding/json package in the Go programming language."
 +++

 ## JSON

-This example will show how to deal with JSON data.
+This example will show how to encode and decode JSON data using the `encoding/json` package.
 ``` go
 // json.go
 package main